ganeti/ganeti/man/gnt-instance.rst

     Enabling serial console emulation also appends
-    ``"console=ttyS0,<serial_speed>"`` to the end of ``kernel_args`` in KVM and may infere with previous settings.
+    ``"console=ttyS0,<serial_speed>"`` to the end of ``kernel_args`` in KVM and may interfere with previous settings.

 serial\_speed
     Valid for the KVM hypervisor.